-The PRMP's Initiatives are summarized into an Implementation Schedule.
+The PRMP's Initiatives are summarized into an Implementation Schedule using the format below.
 Accompanying each Initiative is a suggested timing for implementation, the areas of Brampton that they apply to, as well as Lead Divisions within the City that are anticipated to have meaningful involvement in their implementation.